boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

    > **NOTE:** If you are facing an error related to the `bin\roslyn\csc.ex`, it indicates that performing a `clean build` and `rebuild` is necessary.

- 6. The dashboard can be edited in the design mode, and create a new dashboard with the following changes in the `Init()` method.
+ 6. The dashboard can be edited in design mode and a new dashboard can be created with the following changes in the `Init()` method.

        <meta charset="utf-8"/>
        <table>